gteissier/erl-matter/README.md

 ### Exploiting man-in-the-middle

-A man-in-the-middle attacker may wait for the legit client to authenticate, and then inject malicious commands into the external encoded Erlang stream, which is neither ciphered, neither authenticated. **WIP**
+A man-in-the-middle attacker may wait for the legit client to authenticate, and then inject malicious commands into the external encoded Erlang stream, which is neither ciphered, neither authenticated.
+This part is still a **work in progress**.

+## Recommendations

+* Replace automatically generated cookies by ones generated using a strong PRNG.
+* Protect integrity and confidentiality of distribution using TLS, with mutual authentication.
+Note this renders Erlang cookie useless.
+* _3NJ0Y Y0Ur W1D3 0P3N 3r14N6 D157r18U710N P0r7 !_